tcmxx/UnityTensorflowKeras/Documents/Installation.md

 ## Copy the folders into your project.
 You need to copy the necessary folders from this repo to your ML-Agents project:

-Copy the /UnityTensorflow folder under UnityTensorflowKeras's /Assets folder, and put it into your Unity MLAgent's /Assets folder.
+Copy the /UnityTensorflow folder under UnityTensorflowKeras's /Assets folder, and put it into your Unity MLAgent SDK's /Assets folder.

 ## ValueTuple.dll
 Delete the System.ValueTuple.dll in Unity MLAgent's /Assets/ML-Agents/Plugins folder if it is still there and you have updated Unity with .net 4.71 support.